'F--- This Place' - Southwest Pilot Launches Expletive-Filled Tirade Against 'Liberal' Bay Area On Hot Mic

 “I’m pretty positive based on the same voice at the end of the rant says ‘Southwest 531 ready to go,'” said Lawton, who indicates he is a pilot on his Facebook profile.

+ALSO READ: Judge Denies San Francisco City Attorney Request For Injunction to Reopen Schools

-“Our corporate Culture is built on a tenet of treating others with concern and dignity and the comments are inconsistent with the professional behavior and overall respect that we require from our Employees,” the spokesman told the Chronicle in a statement.
-“This situation was an isolated incident involving a single Employee and not representative of the nearly 60,000 hardworking, respectful People of Southwest Airlines.”
+“Our corporate Culture is built on a tenet of treating others with concern and dignity and the comments are inconsistent with the professional behavior and overall respect that we require from our Employees,” the spokesperson said in an emailed statement.
+“This situation was an isolated incident involving a single Employee and not representative of the nearly 60,000 hardworking, respectful People of Southwest Airlines.
+We do not publicly discuss Employee matters, but we are fully addressing the situation internally.”

+ALSO READ: Proposal From Bay Area Lawmaker Seeks To Weed Out Extremists From Becoming Police

 “The FAA is investigating communications that an airline pilot made while taxiing at Mineta San Jose International Airport last week,” read the statement.
 “The FAA also reported the incident to the airline.”